TABLE OF CONTENTS

 Now that you have an overview of both the pros and cons of Stripe, let’s discuss the big question: is Stripe the right choice for your business?

 If you’re an online business looking to develop an app, software program, custom shopping cart, and checkout flow for your eCommerce business, Stripe may be the right choice for you.
-If, on the other hand, you are looking for more freedom or have a high-risk business, a merchant account may be a better fit for your business.
+If, on the other hand, you are looking for more freedom, you may want to do some research and look into some other alternatives.

 Is There a Better Option?